One Pot Creamy Sausage Pasta – an irresistible and super simple one-pot pasta dish filled with spicy sausage and a silky tomato cream sauce.

 This post may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 I promise I’m not going to talk about snow this week.
 Except, I’ll say that I’m happy now since OMW (Old Man Winter) certainly delivered us a bunch of the white stuff the other day.

 Yep, it’s that good.

-I’ve been making and tweaking this dish over the past year – more times than I can count – and it’s finally ready for you to dive into.
+I’ve been making and tweaking this dish over the past year – more times than I can count – and it’s FINALLY ready for you to dive into.
 Because really, that’s exactly what we do when it’s finished cooking!

-I usually use a jar of Trader Joe’s organic marinara sauce – of course, any marinara will work – but have also used crushed tomatoes with an Italian herb mix when I’m out of the jarred stuff.
+I usually use a jar of Trader Joe’s marinara sauce – of course, any marinara will do – but I have also used crushed tomatoes mixed with an Italian herb blend when I’m out of the jarred stuff.
 The onions, peppers, and garlic help to make a really nice and quick homemade tomato sauce if you need some sauce in a pinch.

-Adding some fresh greens like spinach, kale, or chard not only adds a whole lot of color, it boosts the nutritional factor as well.
+Adding some fresh greens like spinach, kale, or chard not only adds a whole lot of color, but they boost the nutritional factor as well!

 And if you’re wondering about how a diluted marinara sauce could possibly ever work to cook pasta and still be good, there’s no need to worry.
 I got a major side-eye from Kyle about this too as I made it the first time.

 The sauce-water mixture boils down in a large, wide, skillet to this silky sauce that nestles into the pasta hollows and perfectly coats the nooks and crannies of whatever short pasta shape you choose to use.
 You’ll see regular penne in these photos but I’ve also made this recipe with rotini, mini rigatoni, and cellentani and we love all of these shapes equally!